DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Note a SEQUENCE is exactly the same as an ANIMATION except that it does NOT appear in Engine Driver.

-When the CommandStation is powered up or reset, EX-RAIL starts operating at the beginning of the file.
+When the Command Station is powered up or reset, EX-RAIL starts operating at the beginning of the file.
 For this sequence we need to set a loco address and start the sequence: